 In my practice, I am flexible, warm, and nonjudgmental.
 Having lived with people in three countries on two continents, I have experienced a wide range of cultural backgrounds and I use that experience in therapy.
 Most importantly, I remain current with research in the field, and apply the findings from that research in my therapy sessions.

 One of the meaningful clinical experiences of my life occurred during the four years between receiving my master’s degree and my doctorate.
 While my husband served in the U.S. Army and deployed to OIF, I was able to engage in treatment and research at several Army posts.

-While at Fort Benning and Fort Huachuca, I worked with the Chaplains at both posts to help with the mental health treatment of military personnel.
+While at Fort Benning and Fort Huachuca, I worked with the Chaplains to help with the mental health treatment of military personnel.
 During our time at Fort Campbell, I assisted researchers at Vanderbilt University.
 Our projects focused on the Army’s Post-Deployment Health Reassessment Program, and the Nashville Veterans’ Administration PTSD treatment program.